microsoft/code-with-engineering-playbook/automated-testing/performance-testing/readme.md

 ## Key Performance testing activities

-  Performance testing activities vary depending on sub category of performance test, the engagment requirements and constraints.
+  Performance testing activities vary depending on sub category of performance test, the engagement requirements and constraints.
 For specific guidance you can follow the link to the sub category of performance tests listed above.
 Following are some activities which will generally be involved:

 ### Identify and Define the Acceptance criteria for the tests